Burp Suite for Pentester: Software Vulnerability Scanner & Retire.js

 And within a few minutes, we’ll get its tab positioned into the top panel as “Software Vulnerability Scanner”, let’s explore if first.

-Navigating to the plugin’s window, over at the Scan Rules tab, we’re having two segregated sections one for the API and other for the Scan Rules.
-However, the rule book for the scanning part had been loaded by default, thereby we just need to set the API key.
+Navigating to the plugin’s window, we move to the Scan Rules tab.
+Here, we find two separate sections — one for the API and another for the Scan Rules.
+However, the rule book for the scanning part is loaded by default.
+Therefore, we only need to set the API key.

-Although this plugin is good to go without the API key value, there it will simply try to match the vulnerable path with the database.
-But if you want to embed your own key, you can hit the get token.. section and register for an API key for free.
+Although this plugin works fine without the API key, it will simply attempt to match the vulnerable paths with the database.
+However, if you want to embed your own key, you can click on the Get Token section and register for a free API key.

 As soon as we hit the button, we got redirected to the vulners.com user info page.
 Login and fill the input fields to generate the API key.